As its name suggests, general liability insurance is a policy that covers most of the protection needs of a business.

 you’ll need to have as it protects personal injury, property damage and

 collision coverage that may be caused by one of your vehicles.
+Most likely, you’d have to hire a personal injury lawyer for their expertise.

 - Medical malpractice.
 As its name suggests,